louismullie/closet/README.md

     rake spec name    # Run one spec test file.

 Tests will run in random order.
 Configuration options can be changed in the `.rspec` file (in the root directory).

+**Integration Testing with Capybara**

+The integration tests can be run as follows:

+    cucumber

+The feature definitions are found in `/features`.

 **Using Travis CI**

-To use Travis for automated testing, go to the Admin section of your repository, and turn on Travis in the "Service Hooks" tab.
-Configuration options can be changed in the `travis.yml` file (in the root directory).
+To use Travis for automated testing, go to the Travis website, and turn on Travis in the "Accounts" tab.
+Configuration options can be changed in the `.travis.yml` file (in the root directory).

 ### Deploying